scottaddie/VirtualWhiteBoard/README.md

 # VirtualWhiteBoard

-An ASP.NET Core SignalR implementation of a whiteboard.
-The production version of this app in hosted in Azure and uses:
+An ASP.NET Core SignalR implementation of a whiteboard, inspired by https://github.com/aspnet/SignalR-samples/tree/master/WhiteBoard.
+The production version of this app is hosted in Azure and uses:

 - Azure App Service
 - Azure Key Vault